 4. Carpool or hitchhike

 In a nutshell: You can get on board with someone going in the same direction, or if you have a car, you can look for people to join you—thereby offsetting fuel costs.
 Carpooling usually requires some advance planning, as travellers will look to fill their car way in advance of their departure.
-Some travellers advertise on travel forums (thorntree.lonelyplanet.com), and there are websites specifically dedicated to this kind of ride sharing like erideshare.com, compartir.org and hitchhikers.org.
+Some travellers advertise on travel forums (thorntree.lonelyplanet.com), and there are websites specifically dedicated to this kind of ride sharing like erideshare.com and compartir.org.
 Rides can also be advertised at hostels and other venues where travellers congregate.
 While it requires slightly more planning than hitchhiking, carpooling is likely a safer option.
 You can meet the person in advance of the trip (preferably in a public place), as well as check their references, photo ID and phone numbers.
 Though of course, in some parts of the world, such as Cuba, hitchhiking is just part of the way of life.

 What advocates say: Carpooling and hitching rides are both great ways to meet some local characters, and they’re also eco-friendly and cheaper than riding alone.